 How to archive data

 Most companies archive final files (and possibly some support files) on DVD.
-They typically create 2 sets of DVD’s.
+They typically create two sets of DVDs.
 The second set is kept at an off-site location and can come in handy in case of media failure.

 How long are archives kept